 -

 Value-based programmes resonate strongly with younger generations.
-Research shows that Millennials and Gen Z are more interested in brands whose loyalty programmes align with their values.
+Millennials and Gen Z are more inclined to shop with brands aligned with their personal values.

 Challenges of Value-Based Programmes